 Ms. Katz is a founding partner of Katz, Marshall & Banks, LLP, where she concentrates her practice on employment discrimination, sexual harassment, wrongful discharge, Sarbanes-Oxley, corporate, environmental and other whistleblower retaliation claims, SEC whistleblower tips, and contractual employment disputes.
 She has developed extensive litigation experience in federal and local courts and has achieved significant courtroom successes in a number of high-profile cases.
 Throughout her legal career, Ms. Katz has successfully represented dozens of whistleblowers in the nuclear, financial, pharmaceutical and medical-device industries.
 She also regularly handles cases involving fraud in government contracts, including most recently at the U.S. Embassy in Kabul, Afghanistan.

-Ms. Katz was named by Super Lawyers as a leading Washington, D.C. lawyer in 2007-2017, and was also recognized by Super Lawyers as a top 100 lawyer in Washington, D.C. and top 50 female lawyer in Washington, D.C. from 2009-2017.
-She was featured in Super Lawyer’s 2009 edition as one of the top four whistleblower attorneys in Washington, D.C., and profiled as a pioneering whistleblower attorney in the 2009 Super Lawyer’s article, “Protecting the Insider.”
+Ms. Katz was named by Super Lawyers as a leading Washington, D.C. lawyer in 2007-2018, and was also recognized by Super Lawyers as a top 100 lawyer in Washington, D.C. and top 50 female lawyer in Washington, D.C. from 2009-2017.
+She was featured in Super Lawyer’s 2009 edition as one of the top four whistleblower attorneys in Washington, D.C.
+Ms. Katz has been profiled as a pioneering whistleblower attorney in the 2009 Super Lawyer’s article, “Protecting the Insider.”

 In 2007, Human Resource Executive magazine named Ms. Katz one of the nation’s “Top 10 Plaintiffs’ Attorneys to Fear the Most.”
 In January 2014, Ms. Katz was selected to the 2013-2014 edition of Lawdragon's list of "The 500 Leading Lawyers in America."
 She had previously been selected for membership in the Lawdragon “500 Leading Trial Lawyers in America” in March 2006, and from September 2006 through 2010, Lawdragon named her to its list of “The 3,000 Leading Lawyers in America.”
 Ms. Katz was also a finalist for inclusion on the 2008 through 2011 Lawdragon lists of “The 500 Leading Lawyers in America.”